Making Movies and Working with STK Models

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).

-Open a previously created scenario
+Opening a previously created scenario

-We will open a previously created scenario and then begin to prepare the scene.
+Open a previously created scenario and then begin to prepare the scene.

 1. Launch STK ().